 - Finally, how much do you want to spend on hosting services?

-These are just a few of the questions you’ll have to answer when choosing the best podcast hosting option.
+These are just a few of the questions you’ll have to answer when choosing from the best.
 Consider these questions before finalizing your podcast episode’s cadence and length.

-Here are some tips to choose the best podcast hosting site:
+Here are some tips to choose the best podcast website:

-- Look into podcast hosting upgrade options if scalability is important.
+Look into upgrade options if scalability is important.
 With premium plans, you can get access to unlimited storage, upload times, and monthly downloads.

 What are Podcast Platforms?